Error-331/code_tests/docs/bible/links.md

 Our Interpretation - September 24 (We must set aside proud bias and approach the Law with humility of heart; The Law brings us the knowledge of sin);

 Do This and You Shall Live - September 25 (The Law humbles us and prepares our hearts for the grace, and once we see ourselves in truth, the sacrifice of the cross makes sense);

+Passing By - September 26 (Evangelism should be our number one consuming priority);